anhaidgroup/py_stringsimjoin/docs/overview.rst

 * disk_edit_distance_join

 The above command implements disk-based version of edit distance join.
 Specifically, this command will spill the intermediate results and the output tables to disk when they get too large to fit in memory.
-Currently, this disk-based version is experimental and it is not tested thoroughly.
+Currently, this command is experimental and not tested thoroughly.

 Filters & Matchers
 ------------------